chrislohmeier/worldbuilding-wiki/Seams.md

 ## Objective, Intention, Tactics

 Objective: Establish herself in Ferontown as a weaver and gossip-monger.
+Tweak things about the society to suit her needs.

 Intention: Seams cares deeply about her craft, and by virtue of her long life knows that the way a story is told is sometimes more important than the outcome.

 Tactics: Go out to get to know people in weird places.

 ## Personality
 - Wise